coin-or/MibS/README.md

 ## USING

-To solve a bilevel program, you must provide both an MPS file and an auxiliary information file that specifies which variables and constraints are associated with the each level (see [here](http://coral.ise.lehigh.edu/wp-content/uploads/2016/02/MibS_inputFile.pdf)).
+To solve a deterministic mixed integer bilevel linear optimization problem, you must provide both an MPS file and an auxiliary information file that specifies which variables and constraints are associated with the each level (see [here](http://coral.ise.lehigh.edu/wp-content/uploads/2016/02/MibS_inputFile.pdf)).
 Then call `mibs` like this:
 ```